A closer look at what's inside Buckingham Palace

 State Rooms

 Ever wondered where royal ceremonies happen?
-With 19 stunning rooms, including the grand Throne Room in red and gold, they host state banquets and events.
+With 19 rooms, including the Throne Room in red and gold, the State Rooms host state banquets and events.
 The Ballroom, fit for royalty, sparkles with chandeliers, while the Picture Gallery features works by Rembrandt and Rubens.
-Visit in summer to see where history unfolds!
+Visit between July 10 and September 28, 2025, to see where history unfolds!

 Know more